LucaCappelletti94/pybwtool/README.rst

 Common fixes for getting bwtool to work
 ----------------------------------------------
+Consider looking at the Travis-CI configuration.
+If it works there, it should also work for you.

 - `For when the installation of bwtool gets stuck <https://github.com/CRG-Barcelona/bwtool/issues/65>`_
 - `For when the installation of libbeato (a required library) gets stuck <https://github.com/CRG-Barcelona/libbeato/issues/6>`_